katana-scm/.github/.github/pull_request_template.md

 # How Has This Been Tested?

-Please DELETE options that are not relevant (so that github pr list would report that all tasks have been completed)

 - [ ] Test automation
 - [ ] Tested manually (ADD REASON WHY)
 - [ ] Not tested (ADD REASON WHY)